Main telephone number: 01604 523539

-If you require testing for COVID-19 before your procedure the testing station is located at the rear of Area K behind the day surgery unit and outpatients departments.
-Please note this testing site is only for those who are schedule to have a procedure or operation and have been invited by Northampton General Hospital.
+If you require COVID-19 testing before your procedure you will be sent a postal testing kit to be collected by courier or asked to attend the drive through testing station located at the rear of Area K behind the day surgery unit and outpatient departments.
+Please note this testing site is only for those who are scheduled to have a procedure or operation and have been invited by Northampton General Hospital.

-For general COVID-19 testing in the county please visit https://www.nhs.uk/coronavirus
+For general COVID-19 testing in the county pleases visit https://www.nhs.uk/coronavirus

 How to find us

-You are welcome to wear a face covering if you wish when attending the clinic.
-We are unable to supply face coverings but have put measures in place to ensure you are able to socially distance from other patients.
-Our staff will be wearing surgical masks for protection.
+We ask you to wear a face covering if you attend our clinic and have put in place measures to help you social distance from other patients.
+Our staff will be wearing surgical masks for your protection and theirs.

 What should I bring to my appointment?

 Bring any medication you are currently taking, or a current prescription.
 Bring your glasses and any hearing aids you normally wear.
-You can bring a friend or relative to escort you if you wish.
+Due to social distancing measures, we encourage patients to attend the clinic on their own.
+You may bring a friend or relative if you will need help in the clinic.

-How much time should I allow before my appointment?
+How much time should I allow for my appointment?

 About the team

-Senior Clinical Nurse/Department manager - Jatinder Briah
+Senior Clinical Nurse/Department manager – Sister Jatinder Briah

 Links on other websites